NEW ADVICE (subject to continual review, may change at any time and can be viewed at www.stradbrokecc.co.uk/covid):

 All hard surfaces (tables/chairs etc) MUST be sanitized with anti-viral spray/wipes before groups leave the building.
 Although we do have a small supply of spray available, this is only checked once daily so groups are recommended to keep their own supply to ensure availability.

-The name and contact details of everyone attending the site who has not scanned the QR code at the entrance using the NHS Covid-19 app must be obtained at each session, kept by the group leader for 21 days and provided to the Community Centre management team on request for the purposes of contact tracing.
-Anyone refusing to either scan the code or supply this information is not permitted to enter the building.
+The name and contact details of everyone attending the site who has not scanned the QR code at the entrance using the NHS Covid-19 app may be obtained at each session, kept by the group leader for 21 days and provided to the Community Centre management team on request for the purposes of contact tracing.

 Everyone entering the building does so at their own risk, and must agree to periodic random CCTV monitoring of public areas of the building to ensure safe practices are in place.